bentomas/etmux/README.md

     $join

 You may be thinking that this looks complicated, and that the configuration files of Tmuxinator or Teamocil might be easier.
 And I mean nothing against either of those projects (they were the inspiration for this project after all), but if you're going to learn how to write configuration files for either of those, why don't you just instead learn the `tmux` API which, while it looks scary at first, is actually pretty straight-forward?
-Either way you're still learning something new and this way you can use your new found skillz in `tmux` and if you decide you don't like this project you haven't wasted your time!
+Either way you're still learning something new and this way you can use your new found skillz in `tmux` and if you decide you don't like this project you haven't wasted your time.

 If you don't want to store your scripts in `~/.etmux-sessions` you can set the `$ETMUX_PATH` environment variable to some other location: